ashif007/learning-management-system-/README.md

 # (OpenSourceLms) Simple LMS

-All Requirement are met plus the bounus of the bounus:
+All Requirements are met plus the bounus of the bounus:

  * crud operation for ( categories - courses -materials)
  * users can view , download courses material and comment on them
  * social media sharing and login
  * rss chanel for courses
+ * full responsive website

 ### Developers: